George Adams (businessman): Life

 Adams denied being paid for his efforts regarding the Grand Lottery.
 Instead, he asked premier Braddon to support his plea for his Tattersall's Consultations being licensed.
-Despite of his dream not yet being accomplished, he relocated to Tasmania at the end of 1895.
+Despite his dream not yet being accomplished, he relocated to Tasmania at the end of 1895.
 The first home to his enterprise became Fysh's Building, Elizabeth St., Hobart, where a first sweep was conducted on the Anniversary Handicap, run at Randwick, 26 Jan 1896.

 "On 1 June 1897, the Tasmanian Government granted Tattersall's Consultations an exclusive License to conduct lotteries under The Suppression of Public Betting and Gaming Act, 1896.
 The license cost the proprietor George Adams £10,000, and permanently wedded the fortunes of the Government with the financial success of Tattersall's Consultations."
 This first year in Hobart 1897 gave work to 50 employees, who received a total of £4,400 wages.
 1899 he relocated within Hobart to newly constructed offices at 77 Collins Street, Hobart.

 He used the economic depression to erect numerous buildings.
 "He built the Tasmanian Brewery at the corner of Warwick and Elizabeth Streets, Tattersall's Offices, Fitzgerald's Warehouse at Collins Street, Wellington Chambers, Beattie's Property, a terrace in Melville Street and three hotels, Highfield Hall, the Theatre Royal, and the Old Commodore.
 He also partly rebuilt or put into repair a large number of properties which he bought".
 This building boom helped Tasmania to recover from former troubles.

 George Adams died in Hobart and was buried in Cornelian Bay Cemetery under a headstone engraved 'George Adams (Tattersall)'.
 At the time of his death, Adams was contracted to buy more real estate in Tasmania and had intended to start business as a maltster and brewer.